Skip to main content

 Gender Identity, Sexual Orientation, Ethnicity Questions

-Why did UC San Diego add questions pertaining to gender identity, gender expression, and sexual orientation to the Graduate Application?
+Why does UC San Diego have questions pertaining to gender identity, gender expression, and sexual orientation to the Graduate Application?

 On October 8, 2011, California Governor Jerry Brown signed Assembly Bill 620, which includes a request that UC provide the opportunity for students, faculty, and staff to report their sexual orientation, gender identity, and gender expression on any forms used to collect demographic data.